Expand description

 - atomics-only: no mutexes, no thread-locals, no external viewer files. just relaxed atomic counters.

-no_stdby default: uses onlycoreandallocin the default build, with no third-party dependencies.
+no_stdby default: uses onlycoreandallocin the default build; the sole default dependency isportable-atomic, which compiles down tocoreatomics on targets with native 64-bit atomics and provides a fallback elsewhere.
 Thefmtandserdefeatures addstdrequirements.- generic over any allocator: wraps

 System, jemalloc, mimalloc, or any customGlobalAlloc. - size histograms: power-of-two buckets for allocations and reallocations make the size distribution visible at a glance.